jorgebucaran/colorette/README.md

 ### `isColorSupported`

 `true` if your terminal supports color, `false` otherwise.
-Used internally and handled for you, but exposed for convenience.
+Used internally, but exposed for convenience.

 ## Environment